 - The information about companies’ affairs to the liquidator and attend interviews with the liquidator as and when required.

-Farahat and co have a team of leading company liquidators in the country.
+Farahat & co have a team of leading company liquidators in the country.
 We can guide you through all the steps of voluntary liquidation.
 Our specialized team deeply investigates each case and executes the voluntary Liquidation process smoothly.
 For further consultation, contact us